dfki-ric-underactuated-lab/mini-cheetah-tmotor-python-can/README.md

-# Python Motor Driver for Mini Cheetah Actuator: T-Motor AK80-6
+# Python Motor Driver for Mini Cheetah-type Actuators from T-Motor/CubeMars

 This driver was developed at the Underactuated Lab in Robotics Innovation Center at DFKI GmbH, Bremen.

 It assumes the use of a CAN to USB adapter (such as [PEAK System's PCAN-USB](https://www.peak-system.com/PCAN-USB.199.0.html?&L=1) or [ESD's CAN-USB/2](https://esd.eu/produkte/can-usb-2)) connected to a linux (tested on Ubuntu) computer.
-The SocketCAN inteface is used, thus allowing the use of Python Socket library.
+The SocketCAN interface is used, thus allowing the use of Python Socket library.

 Initial tests show communication (send-reply) frequencies of ~800Hz  using PCAN-USB and ~1500Hz using ESD CAN-USB/2 with a single motor connected.